IgorBuchelnikov/ObservableComputations/README.md

 			Relation relation = new Relation{From = "Arseny", To = "Dmitry", Type = RelationType.Parent};
 			relations.Add(relation);
 			// at this point orderedRelations has completed processing of change "relations.Add(relation);".
-            // All deferred changes habe been processed also
+            // All deferred changes have been processed also
 			// so following assertion is passes
 			Debug.Assert(orderedRelations.Contains(relation.CorrespondingRelation));